What Is Charging In Hockey?

 Charging is a type of infraction in hockey where a player takes three or more strides to deliver a hit on an opponent.

-Charging infractions can result in a variety of penalties.
+Charging violations can result in a variety of penalties.
 Most commonly, charging will be assessed as a minor or major penalty depending on the severity of the hit.
-A charging minor results in a two minute penalty and a man down for the duration of the penalty.
+A charging minor results in a two-minute penalty and a man down for the duration of the penalty.
 Charging majors are worth five minutes plus a man down.
 Major penalties are usually assessed if the player hit is injured.
-Game suspensions may even be imposed if the referee feels the player called for charging was trying to injure the opposing player.
+Match penalties and game suspensions may even be imposed if the referee feels the player called for charging was trying to injure the opposing player.

 How do you protect players from charging?

 The severity of charging should be taught to players at a young age.
 Even though most youth leagues don’t allow body checking, teaching younger players to always keep their heads up can save injuries in the future.
 Plus, it is important for coaches to demonstrate to younger players the correct ways to body check an opponent.
 Body checking is a pivotal part of hockey, but there is no place for charging in the sport.

 What is the difference between charging and boarding in hockey?

 Both charging and boarding penalties involve excessive content upon a defenseless opponent.
 The difference between the two infractions is boarding will be called if a hit occurs along the boards, while an open-ice hit will be ruled charging.
 Boarding is generally called when a player is smashed up against the boards from behind or when the player doesn’t have possession of the puck.
 Similar to charging, boarding penalties are assessed based on the severity of the hit at the referee’s discretion.